New results for the random nearest neighbor tree: Introduction

 The goal of the present paper is to provide some insight on the topic in the particular case $k=1$.
-The model is defined as follows: fix $d,n\in \mathbb N$.
-The \emph{online nearest neighbor process} in the flat $d$-dimensional torus $\mathbb T_n^d$ with volume $n$, or the \emph{$d$-NN process} for short, is defined as follows:\footnote{The choice of the torus as an ambient space might not be the most natural; however, it avoids the need for boundary considerations.
-Moreover, in most part this choice does not modify the results, and the main proof ideas can be applied as well but at the cost of an increased level of technicality.} starting from $0$, at every integer time step $i\in \{0,1,\dots,n-1\}$ embed a new vertex $v_i$ in $\mathbb T^d_n$ uniformly and independently from the positions of $(v_k)_{k\in \{0,1,\dots,i-1\}}$.
-Then, if $i > 0$, connect the vertex $v_i$ by an edge to the closest vertex among $(v_k)_{k\in \{0,1,\dots,i-1\}}$ with respect to the torus distance, ties being broken arbitrarily (of course, ties do not happen a.s.).
-Clearly, before step $i\in \{0,1,\dots,n-1\}$ the graph obtained by this process is a tree with $i$ vertices, which we denote by $G_i$.
-Our main object of interest is the final tree $G_n$, to which we refer as \emph{the $d$-NN tree on $n$ vertices}.
+First, we formally define the model.
+Fix positive integers $d$ and $n$.
+The \emph{online nearest neighbor process} in the $d$-dimensional torus $\mathbb T_n^d$ with volume $n$, or the \emph{$d$-NN process} for short, is defined as follows:\footnote{The choice of the torus as an ambient space might not be the most natural.
+However, it avoids the need for boundary considerations and, in most part, does not modify the results.
+Indeed, the main proof ideas can be applied for other geometric spaces but at the cost of an increased level of technicality.} Starting from $0$, at every integer time step $i\in \{0,1,\dots,n-1\}$, embed a new vertex in $\mathbb T^d_n$ uniformly and independently from the positions of the previous vertices.
+For convenience, we identify every vertex with its time of embedding.
+Then, if $i > 0$, connect the vertex $i$ by an edge to the closest vertex among $\{0,1,\dots,i-1\}$ with respect to the torus distance, ties being broken arbitrarily (of course, ties do not happen a.s.).
+Clearly, before step $i\in \{0,1,\dots,n-1\}$, the graph obtained by this process is a tree with $i$ vertices which we denote by $G_i$.
+Our main object of interest is the final tree $G_n$, to which we refer as \emph{the $d$-NN tree on $n$ vertices} or simply \emph{the $d$-NN tree}.
 In the sequel, we also consider an infinite version of this model that will be introduced shortly.